Posted: Mon 2nd Jan 2023

 Setting targets is a crucial part of keeping your business on track.
 Many people create ambitious goals at the start of a year only to forget about them as things get busier, so it's important to create goals that can keep you motivated and focused.

-We spoke to Enterprise Nation members about their approach to target-setting and how to get the best results.
+We spoke to a number of small business owners about their approach to target-setting and how to get the best results.

 Setting a long-term goal